Pasteurellosis

 Courageous breeders who cull animals that need culling will enjoy the same excellent results.

-And I think that when the majority of breeders will find that courage, the losses of rabbits from snuffles will drop to nearly nothing within two or three years, while the percentage of HEALTHY rabbits, both among show and pet rabbits, will soar.
+And I think that when the majority of breeders will find that courage, the losses of rabbits from snuffles will drop to nearly nothing within two or three years, while the percentage of HEALTHY rabbits, among both show and pet rabbits, will soar.

 More info at the Merck Vet Manual on Pasteurellosis